EmilsSturitis/EmilsSturitis.github.io/_posts/2024-10-1-Current measurment_try_2.md

 Future Improvements: Suggest possible improvements or additional features that could be added in future versions of the device.
 Example: Overall, the custom power bank met the design objectives, but in future iterations, I would focus on reducing the overall size and improving charging speed.
 ## Resources and References
-Component Datasheets: Provide links to the datasheets of key components used in the design.
-Tools and Software: Mention the tools and software that were particularly helpful during the design process.
-Further Reading: Suggest books, articles, or videos for readers who want to learn more about the topics covered.
-Example: Datasheets for the TP4056 charging IC and the chosen Li-ion battery can be found here.

  [Weston Braun Github](https://github.com/westonb/little-bee-B1)

 ## Tags and Categories